 Avni Parekh – Luvly Long Locks

-Beautiful, straight hair can come at a cost, especially when you use heated straightening tools to achieve your look.
+Beautiful, straight hair can come at a cost, especially when you use heated straightening tools, such as a flat iron, to achieve your look.
 In fact, the more you use these tools, the more they will damage your hair, indefinitely.

 Therefore, in order to repair heat-damaged hair, you’ll have to follow a new, strict routine if you want to restore luster back to your magnificent mane.

 First, it’s crucial to stop using heated hair tools.
 My recommendation is to stop using them for at least six months to a year if you’re able to.

 Second, invest in hair products known to repair damaged hair.
 The best way to verify that these products actually work is to read their reviews on Amazon.

 Third, find alternative methods to achieve your classic look without using heated straightening tools.

 For instance, if you continuously comb wet hair while it’s in the process of air-drying, you’ll be able to naturally straighten your hair.
 I did this for years after damaging my hair by excessively straightening it, and it worked like a charm!

 Dry and damaged hair is usually a result of heat damage.
 Whether you are using styling tools at home or doing chemical treatment in a parlor, both can damage your cuticles and make them prone to breakage.